gluon-framework/gluon/roadmap.md

 > Want more info on what some of these mean/are?
 Ask in [our Discord](https://discord.gg/RFtUCA8fST)!

 ## v0.8.0
+- [X] Rewrite browser detection to support more setups
 - [ ] Resources Window API
 - [ ] On/await load Window API